 - Rotate your arm outward only until your forearm is in line with your body or slightly past it.
 Avoid forcing the range of motion beyond what feels comfortable and controlled.

-Manish brings over 10 years of hands-on experience in weight lifting and fat loss to fitness coaching.
+Manish is a NASM-certified fitness and nutrition coach with over 10 years of experience in weight lifting and fat loss fitness coaching.
 He specializes in gym-based training and has a lot of knowledge about exercise, lifting technique, biomechanics, and more.

 Through “Fit Life Regime,” he generously shares the insights he’s gained over a decade in the field.
 His goal is to equip others with the knowledge to start their own fitness journey.